 - Selected for inclusion in The Best Lawyers in America© 2021, 2022 in the field of Employee Benefits (ERISA) Law

 - Selected as an Acritas Star, a “client-nominated, stand-out lawyer”

 - Selected for inclusion in Ohio Super Lawyers® as a Rising Star, 2018

-- Selected for inclusion in Chambers USA®: America's Leading Lawyers for Business, Employee Benefits & Executive Compensation (Ohio), 2016 and 2017: “David Whaley is praised by clients as ‘extremely knowledgeable and very efficient.’”
+- Selected for inclusion in Chambers USA®: America's Leading Lawyers for Business, Employee Benefits & Executive Compensation, Ohio, 2017-2021: “David Whaley is praised by clients as ‘extremely knowledgeable and very efficient.’”

 - Ranked as “Up and Coming” in Chambers USA: America's Leading Lawyers for Business, Employee Benefits & Executive Compensation (Ohio), 2013